bmc/covid19/README.md

 The notebooks assume the existence of a `data` subdirectory.
 Items marked with an asterisk (`*`) are checked into this repo.
-Others must be created, either via downloading the required files or cloning a GitHub repository.
+Others must be created, either via downloading the required files or cloning some GitHub repositories.

 ```
 data/